mdaud23/learn-english/longman.md

 _note_: kadang kayak ada kurang koma di awal gitu ya, tapi itu dianggap betul

 _note_: Still a novelty in the late nineteenth century, **photography was** limited to the rich

+### == Sentences with Multiple Clause ==

+#### Skill 6: Use Coordinate Connectors Correctly

+> Whenever you find a sentence on the TOEFL test with more than one clause, you need to make sure that every subject has a verb and every verb has a subject.
+> Next, you need to check that the various clause in the sentence are correctly joined.

+> Coordinate connectors need a comma in between the clauses.
+> The coordinate connectors are: _and, but, or, so, yet_

+> Harus bermakna dan nyambung, jangan lupa kelengkapan klausa, dan

+`Tom is singing, and Paul is dancing.`

+`Tom is tall, but Paul is short.`

+`Tom must write the letter, or Paul will do it.`

+`Tom told a joke, so Paul laughed.`

+ `Tom is tired, yet he is not going to sleep.`

+#### Skill 7: Use Adverb Time and Cause Connectors Correctly